-Effective August 1.
-2019: The Education Liaison Representative (ELR) of jurisdiction will perform this task, therefore, schools will contact their ELR directly.
+Each ELR will perform this task, therefore, schools should contact their ELR directly.

 NOTE: Priority enrollment is NOT a condition of approval, and failure to report the existence of a priority enrollment policy is NOT grounds for suspension or withdrawal of program approval.
-However, schools should be encouraged to provide this information to ensure Veterans and Servicemembers can make informed decisions regarding how to use their GI Bill benefits.
+However, schools should be encouraged to provide this information to ensure Veterans and service members can make informed decisions regarding how to use their GI Bill benefits.